carjed/doomsayer/README.md

 The main Doomsayer program is cross-compatible with Python versions 2.7+ and 3.5+.
 Generation of diagnostic reports requires R version 3.1 or higher.

+### What are Doomsayer's hardware requirements?
+Doomsayer is extremely lightweight, and should run with \<1GB of RAM

 ### What type of sequencing data can Doomsayer analyze?
-Doomsayer's core functionality can be used to rapidly evaluate mutation signatures present in any collection of sequencing data with called variants, and offers an extremely efficient and almost entirely automated (albeit slightly less flexible) alternative to the functions provided by the [SomaticSignatures](http://bioconductor.org/packages/release/bioc/html/SomaticSignatures.html) R package:
+Doomsayer's core functionality, the NMF-based mutation signature analysis, can be used to rapidly evaluate mutation patterns present in any collection of sequencing data, and offers an extremely efficient and almost entirely automated (albeit slightly less flexible) alternative to the functions provided by the [SomaticSignatures](http://bioconductor.org/packages/release/bioc/html/SomaticSignatures.html) R package:

 >Gehring JS, Fischer B, Lawrence M, Huber W. SomaticSignatures: inferring mutational signatures from single-nucleotide variants.
 Bioinformatics.
 2015;31(22):3673-3675. doi:10.1093/bioinformatics/btv408.